 3. RETURN REAL PLAY INTO THE SCHOOL DAY

 I can tell when children have had time to play during the day whether it is on the playground or in the classroom.
 Play facilitates learning and allows children of all ages to engage socially and intellectually.
 Children who have time to play are happier and more responsive learners.
 Sometimes I have to remind my students that we are “playing to learn” in drama class.
 Aren’t we happier when we make time for play in our adult lives?

-I have given KEYNOTES, a zillion workshops for teachers and theatre artists, written scholarly articles, essays and a chapter of a book on Storytelling in the Classroom.
+I have given KEYNOTES, dozens of workshops for teachers and theatre artists, written scholarly articles, essays and a chapter of a book on Storytelling in the Classroom.
 I tell stories and teach yoga to Kindergarten students.
 I have taught college classes, performed at the Lyric Opera of Chicago in a supporting role and had a successful career in the professional theatre.
 I am a proud member of Actor’s Equity Association.
-I was a company member of the acting company of The Children’s Theatre Company in Minneapolis, Minnesota, where I also developed their Performing Apprentice Program for young professional actors ages 18-35.
-I teach Acting, Performance Poetry, Shakespeare and both Creative and Process Drama at Baker Demonstration School, my K-8 progressive school.
-I love teaching drama, being in the classroom or in rehearsal with my students.
+I was a company member of the acting company of The Children’s Theatre Company in Minneapolis, Minnesota, where I also developed and taught for the Performing Apprentice Program for young professional actors ages 18-35.
+I teach Acting, Storytelling, Performance Poetry, Shakespeare and both Creative and Process Drama at Baker Demonstration School, my K-8 progressive school.
+I love making art, teaching drama and being in the classroom or in rehearsal with my students.
 I use my work as a catalyst for social justice.